Winamac in Pulaski County, Indiana — The American Midwest (Great Lakes)

 Erected 1976 by Pulaski County Historical Society.

 Location.
 Marker has been reported missing.
 It was located near 41° 3.065′ N, 86° 36.172′ W. Marker was in Winamac, Indiana, in Pulaski County.
-Marker was on South Monticello Street (U.S. 35) south of East Main Street, on the right when traveling south.
+It was on South Monticello Street (U.S. 35) south of East Main Street, on the right when traveling south.
 Located on the east lawn of the Pulaski County Courthouse in Winamac, Indiana.
 Touch for map.
 Marker was at or near this postal address: 112 East Main Street, Winamac IN 46996, United States of America.
 Touch for directions.

-Photographed By Courtesy:: Marilyn S. Wolf, May 22, 2011
+Photographed by Courtesy:: Marilyn S. Wolf, May 22, 2011

 12. "The Thin Blue Line" Memorial